 You go back and forth with these training methods, adding one and removing another, but always trying to build reps and train correctly.
 The exercises remain.
 You do more or less of one and another based on the needs.
 I have this article with a training plan for over 2 weeks and 10 different bodyweight workouts.
 But please avoid making one frequent mistake I see very often, and I talked about it in a video right here!

 The best interval training you can do is actually a sprint interval workout.
 But everything else that includes power workouts, explosive exercises that utilize more muscle groups at the same time and as a system, for short intervals, will fit perfectly.
 Here I am referring to total body calisthenics circuits.
 One workout like this per week is perfect, depending on what you do on the remaining days.

 The main reason why you need power training or high-intensity interval training is to enhance the growth hormone and improve the general threshold.
 So keep these workouts pretty short, between 20 and 40 minutes, extraordinarily intensive and with minimum rest.
 How long the sessions should be, depends on the fitness level.

 A few other reasons are that sprint intervals typically speed up the basal metabolism, and that will enhance your ability to convert body fat in energy, keep fit and build lean muscle mass.
 Not only that, but it regulates insulin, making you more sensitive to it.
 As you see, building muscles isn’t always about the direct use of the muscles and contractions.

 Eat More Food and The Right One

 You can’t grow muscles unless you eat more and correctly.
-If you also deposit body fat in the process, then remember what I said about cardio training and include more interval training too.
+If you also deposit body fat in the process, remember what I said about cardio training and include more interval training.
 If you had one or two cheat days per week, then more reasons to include those types of training.